rust-embedded/msp430-quickstart/README.md

    }
    ```

 5. Build the template application or one of the examples.
-If building
-   `timer-oncecell`, don't forget to uncomment the `once_cell` dependency in
+Some examples
-   `Cargo.toml`!
-Some examples (such as `timer`) may not compile due to size
+   (such as `timer` or `temp-hal`) may not compile due to size
    constraints when building using the `dev` profile (the default).

    ``` console